jmail1014/01challenge/README.md

 * In Css the html structure was grouped then labeled with css comments, as well as listed in order of arrival on website.
 * Combined duplicate css rules with the reworked class names, using one class selector for multiple sections of html with the same css rules.

+## Technologies used:
+- Semantic and responsive HTML

 ## Website preview
 https://jmail1014.github.io/01challenge/